GAM-team/GAM/docs/GamUpdates.md

 Add the `-s` option to the end of the above commands to suppress creating the `gamadv-xtd3` folder; the files are downloaded directly into the default or specified path.

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.68.02

+Upgraded to Python 3.12.2 where possible.

+Added options `restricted|(audience <String>)` to `gam <UserTypeEntity> create|update chatspace` that sets the access options for the chat space.
+These options are in Developer Preview and will not be generally available.

 ### 6.68.01